crespohector/welcome-to-mod-7/README.md

 <!-- * [Example Wireframes (Low level wireframes only for Splash page + Create/Update Form 1st feature + Create/Update Form 2nd feature)](https://github.com/crespohector/welcome-to-mod-7/wiki/Example-Wireframes) -->
 <!-- * [Example Features (4 CRUD features and 2 Bonus features need to be defined)](https://github.com/crespohector/welcome-to-mod-7/wiki/Example-MVP-Feature-List) -->

-*Note- Students that plan to update, add, or remove their user stories during project development needs to be approved by their Project Advisor.*
+*Note- Students who plan to update, add, or remove their user stories during project development need to be approved by their Project Advisor.*

 ### Project Proposal Form
-After the required wiki documentation are completed on GitHub, submit this project proposal form and respond to the thread on Slack.
+After the required wiki documentation is completed on GitHub, submit this project proposal form and respond to the thread on Slack.

 [Project Proposal Form](https://forms.gle/79L6VDqmgwY87SvA7)